Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Chris Wetherbee - Citigroup Global Markets, Inc.

 Okay, that's very helpful.
 Thanks for the time.
-Appreciate it.
+I appreciate it.

 Kevin P. Knight - Knight-Swift Transportation Holdings, Inc.